Hawaii Hike and Explore

 Kilauea, perhaps the earth’s most active volcano, also erupts in Hawaii Volcanoes National Park.
 One of the island’s youngest volcanoes, Kilauea has a red-hot magma tap that reaches nearly 37 miles into the earth’s interior.
 Accessibility to the ongoing eruptions of Kilauea Volcano and the periodic eruptions of Mauna Loa offers opportunity for the scientist and casual observer alike to witness the formation of an array of astounding geologic features including new cinder cones, glowing pit craters, rivers of lava, and fountains of spatter.
 The park even runs a 24-hour eruption hotline (808-985-6000) so visitors can track volcanic activity.

-While fascinating to volcanologists, these mountains have also spawned local myths and legends.
+These mountains are also home to many Hawaiian myths and legends.
 Kilauea is the home of Pele, the Hawaiian volcano goddess.
 According to local legends, she caused eruptions long before Europeans arrived on the island and first saw the volcano in 1823.

 The significant elevation changes represented on the mountains in Hawaii Volcanoes National Park create a number of distinct climate zones and ecosystems in the islands, habitat for numerous native species like carnivorous caterpillars, happy face spiders, and birds like the colorful Hawaiian honeycreepers.
 The native flora and fauna on the islands evolved in relative isolation, with limited competition and few predators, so they were ill-equipped to compete with more aggressive species introduced by early Polynesians and Westerners.
 The islands harbor thousands of species, but nearly half of the 2,400 surviving native plant species remain endangered.
 Marine animals have fared better, with Hawaiian monk seals, dolphins, and whales in abundant supply year round, and migrating humpback whales in sight seasonally.
 Congress designated nearly 131,000 acres of the National Park as the Hawaii Volcanoes Wilderness in 1978, as part of the National Wilderness Preservation System.
 Recognized worldwide for its outstanding values, Hawaii Volcanoes National Park has also been designated a World Heritage Site (1987) and International Biosphere Reserve (1980).